TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtendExtbaseModel/Index.rst

 If you debugged the correct object the fully qualified PHP name of the model will appear in the debug output.
 This gives you further hints on where to find the associated class.
-You could for example do a full text search for the namespace of this class.
+You could, for example, do a full text search for the namespace of this class.

 If the class of the model is final: